nuejs/nue/packages/nuejs.org/docs/interactivity.md

 </form>
 ```

 Here, the view detects a form submission (step 1), sends the input to the model for processing (step 2), and clears the field.
 The model updates its state (step 3), which triggers a re-render elsewhere (step 4).
-No complex logic lives in the view—just a bridge to the model.
+No complex logic lives in the view — just a bridge to the model.

 ## Routing
 Routing in Nue drives navigation and state in single-page applications (SPAs), playing the controller role in the MVC pattern.
-Unlike React’s component-centric routing, Nue’s router—imported from `/@nue/app-router.js`—centralizes state and URL management, keeping views focused on display.
+Unlike React’s component-centric routing, Nue’s router — imported from `/@nue/app-router.js` — centralizes state and URL management, keeping views focused on display.
 It maps routes to data and components, syncing the app’s state with the browser’s URL.
 See the [router API](/docs/app-router.html) for full details.

 Configure it like this: